cortexlabs/cortex/docs/clusters/observability/metrics.md

 ## Exporting metrics to monitoring solutions

-You can scrape metrics from the in-cluster prometheus server via the `/federate` endpoint and push them to monitoring solutions such as Datadog.
+You can scrape metrics from the in-cluster Prometheus server via the `/federate` endpoint and push them to monitoring solutions such as Datadog.

 The steps for exporting metrics from Prometheus will vary based on your monitoring solution.
 Here are a few high-level steps to get you started.
-We will be using Datadog as an example.
+We will be using Datadog as an example; feel free to reach out to us on [Slack](https://community.cortex.dev/) if you need help setting up your monitoring tool.

 ### Configure kubectl

-Follow these [instructions](../../clusters/advanced/kubectl.md) to setup kubectl and point it to your cluster.
+Follow these [instructions](../../clusters/advanced/kubectl.md) to set up kubectl.

 ### Install agent

-Monitoring solutions provide Kubernetes agents that are capable of scraping prometheus metrics.
-Follow the instructions to install the agent onto your cluster.

-Here are the [instructions](https://docs.datadoghq.com/agent/kubernetes/?tab=helm#installation) for Datadog.
+Monitoring solutions provide Kubernetes agents that are capable of scraping Prometheus metrics.
+Follow the appropriate instructions to install the agent onto your cluster (here are the [instructions](https://docs.datadoghq.com/agent/kubernetes/?tab=helm#installation) for Datadog).

-### Scrape prometheus
+### Scrape Prometheus

-Some agents require a prometheus endpoint to scrape directly.
-You can provide `http://prometheus.default:9090/federate?match[]={job=~".+"}` as the target url to indicate that all metrics need to be scraped.
+Some agents require a Prometheus endpoint to scrape directly.
+You can provide `http://prometheus.default:9090/federate?match[]={job=~".+"}` as the target url to indicate that all metrics should be scraped.

 Some agents look for targets to scrape via annotations.
-You can find instructions below to update Cortex's prometheus server with the correct annotations to enable the agents to scrape it:

-Create a `patch.yaml` and add the relevant annotations for your monitoring solution.
+You can update Cortex's Prometheus server with the correct annotations.
+First, Create a `patch.yaml` file and add the relevant annotations for your monitoring solution.
 Below is an example for [Datadog](https://docs.datadoghq.com/agent/kubernetes/prometheus/).

-The annotations below indicate to the Datadog agents to scrape the prometheus server at the endpoint `/federate?match[]={job=~".+"}` and extract `cortex_in_flight_requests`.
-Note that Datadog specifically required the query params in the prometheus url to be encoded.
+These annotations instruct the Datadog agent to scrape the Prometheus server at the endpoint `/federate?match[]={job=~".+"}` and extract `cortex_in_flight_requests`.
+Note that Datadog specifically requires the query params in the Prometheus url to be encoded.

 ```yaml
 spec: